 - 5-inch display is clear and responsive

-At 140 x 84 x 21mm, the Drive Assist 51 is one of Garmin's smallest sat navs, and it makes is nice and portable.
+At 140 x 84 x 21mm, the Drive Assist 51 is one of Garmin's smallest sat navs, and it makes it nice and portable.

-It also means it doesn't take up too much space on your dash or windshield, giving you a better view of the road and a less distracting screen.
+It also means it doesn't take up too much space on your dash or windshield, giving you a better view of the road and makes the screen less distracting.

-It comes with not one, but two micro SD card slots, with the more obscure one already packing a 4GB memory card out of the box.
+It comes with not one but two, micro SD card slots, with one already packing a 4GB memory card out of the box.
 This will be used to save recorded footage from the dash cam, so don't remove it.

 One of the best bits of the design though is the docking cradle that holds it to your car.
-It's super easy to click on and off of the suction cup mount, making removing it from view at the end of your journey a simple, one handed job.
+It's super easy to click on and off the suction cup mount, which means removing it from view at the end of your journey a simple, one handed job.

 The 5-inch touchscreen display is bright, clear and responsive, making it easy to see your next navigation prompt and key journey stats such as time and distance remaining.

-The 480 X 272 resolution isn't going to win any awards, it's not even HD, but with large fonts and icons it's not much of an issue.
-It does beg the question of the price tag though, as you can buy a smartphone with a full HD display for less.
+The 480 X 272 resolution won't particularly impress you, it's not even HD, but with large fonts and icons it's not much of an issue.
+It does make us question the price tag though, as you can buy a smartphone with a full HD display for less.

 While the compact form factor and display will appeal to those who want something that's easily portable, 5 inches may not be big enough for those with poorer eyesight.

-One disappointing feature of the Drive Assist 51 is battery life, as it'll only last 30 minutes in a single charge.
+One disappointing feature of the Drive Assist 51 is its battery life, as it'll only last 30 minutes on a single charge.